Eschborn-Frankfurt – The German Classic

 The Škoda Velotour has developed into one of the largest and most popular hobby bike races in Germany.
 "6000 - 8000 - 10000" sums up the record growth of the last three years.
 For 2024, the capacity has been increased to 10,000 starting places in order to meet the cycling boom and the high demand.

 The countdown to the remaining places has now begun!
 Just over 1500 registrations are still possible.
-If you are not yet there, you need to book your starting place quickly.
+If you are not yet there, you need to book your starting place at eschborn-frankfurt.de quickly.
 The current rate level ends on Sunday (March 31).
 Many athletes are taking advantage of this week, booking at a very good price.

 Read more (pdf)